The Hilltop (novel)

 The Hilltop (הגבעה, Ha-Giv'ah) is a 2013 Israeli novel by Assaf Gavron.
 The novel was "an Israeli best-seller and prize-winner."

-The Hilltop is set in a Jewish settlement in the West Bank.
+The Hilltop is set in an Israeli Jewish settlement in the West Bank.
 It was published in Israel in 2013 and in late 2014 in an English translation by Steven Cohen.

 Adam Kirsch calls it "a great Israeli novel", praising Gavron for his contemporary voice.
-In the Wall Street Journal, Sam Sacks described The Hilltop as, describing "superbly orchestrated chaos" making it, "an indispensable novel of... the 'Wild West Bank.'"
+In The Wall Street Journal, Sam Sacks described The Hilltop as, describing "superbly orchestrated chaos" making it, "an indispensable novel of... the 'Wild West Bank.'"